- What kinds of new knowledge does design produce, and how is that knowledge best conveyed?

 - What can designers accomplish at a research university but nowhere else?

 Faculty members and visiting scholars examine these questions—and expand the conversation—in the collaborative community of the Design Research Initiative.
 This faculty-led program seeks to better understand, explore, and share the unique potential of design conducted at the nexus of education, industry, and academic inquiry.
-This initiative also provides a locus for faculty contributions to the programming of a new Design Center, a facility for outreach, education, and experimentation in design open to all students eager to engage with these issues.
+This initiative also provides a locus for faculty contributions to the programming of the new Siebel Center for Design, a facility for outreach, education, and experimentation in design open to all students eager to engage with these issues.
 With the support of the following dedicated resources and professional relationships, the college is working to realize and share a new vision for how design research can serve innovation.

 A group of design research fellows will lead this initiative.
 During their two-year terms, they will accomplish the following: